hmrc/pension-scheme-accounting-for-tax-frontend/README.md

 ## Info

-This service allows a pensions administrator, to file or amend an accounting for tax return for a registered pension scheme
+This service allows a pensions administrator, to file or amend an accounting for tax return for a registered pension scheme.

 This service has a corresponding back-end service, namely pension-scheme-accounting-for-tax which integrates with HOD i.e DES/ETMP.